chef/chef-web-docs/content/windows.md

 ## Overview

-The Chef Infra Client has specific components that are designed to support unique aspects of the Microsoft Windows platform, including PowerShell, PowerShell DSC, and Internet Information Services (IIS).
+The Chef Infra Client has specific components that are designed to support unique aspects of the Windows platform, including PowerShell, PowerShell DSC, and Internet Information Services (IIS).

 {{% windows_install_overview %}}